datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 ## Setup plugin from binary distribution

-1. Create a plugins directory where Hashi Vault will find the plugin.
+1. Create a plugins directory where HashiCorp Vault will find the plugin.
 Example: `./vault/plugins`.  **IMPORTANT:** do not specify a symlinked directory.

-2. Download the latest release Astra DB Plugin for Hashi Vault package for your operating system.
+2. Download the latest release Astra DB Plugin for HashiCorp Vault package for your operating system.
 In GitHub, navigate to the following directory, and click the relevant tarball to download it: https://github.com/datastax/vault-plugin-secrets-datastax-astra/releases/tag/v0.1.0.

 3. Unpack the binary and move its files to your plugin directory.